-This guide isn’t complete yet I will keep updating it adding new information about the other filters/techniques and maybe expand on what I’ve already done but for now this should be enough to get you up to understanding the problem and the Kalman filter in the linear all gaussian case as well as ensemble Kalman filter.
+This guide isn’t complete yet I will keep updating it adding new information about the other filters/techniques and maybe expand on what I’ve already done but for now this should be enough to get you up to understanding the problem and the Kalman filter (KF) in the linear all gaussian case as well as ensemble Kalman filter (EnKF).

 The Problem We are Trying to Solve

-We are trying to model a dynamic system - a system that evolves over time.
+We are trying to model a dynamic system - a system that evolves over time - and make predictions about state of the system.
 This could be anything really, such as the weather, some position and velocity of an object, a population over time, volatility of a stock.
 Just anything that changes over time.
 We are looking specifically at dynamic systems that are governed by/can be modelled with differential equations.
-We might look at non differential equation systems that use a state transition matrix
+However all these techniques apply to dynamic systems that are modelled without an ODE.

-The problem is that we don’t know the initial state of the system exactly.
-But we can make observations/measurements however our observations aren’t exact, they have error/noise.
-(This could be due to a sensor only having finite precision.)
-So we can’t completely trust our measurements and if we are slightly off this error can compound over time as we make predictions and could become wildly off from the true value.
+The problem is that we don’t know the exact state of the system.
+We can make observations/measurements but these aren’t exact as they have error/noise.
+(This could be due to a sensor only having finite precision).
+So we can’t completely trust our observations, and if we are slightly off this error can compound over time and the predictions we make could become wildly off from the true value.

-Another problem that we have to deal with is that our model may not be perfect.
+Another problem that we have to deal with is that our model may not be perfect and/or the system may be stochastic (random/non-deterministic).
 Even if we did know the exact state of the system at some point our model might not be able to perfectly predict the true value and again this error may compound over time.
 This could be due to the fact there are external conditions we can’t account for or that the system is too complicated to model every single part so we simplify a bit.
 E.g. we can’t model every single particle in a system.
 It is too complicated to deal with, we don’t have enough computation power and we can’t make measurements of the whole system.

 The Solution / Core Loop of Bayesian Data Assimilation